1. IMPORTANT INFORMATION AND WHO WE ARE

 Gerrish Legal Interns or legal trainees.

 The individuals referred to above are always bound by confidentiality, legal privilege and professional secrecy obligations which are adapted to the legal profession, and of course also cover your personal data as well as your legal case.
+If you have any questions about the parties with which we share personal data, please contact us as specified above.

 Professional bodies: eg. ICO, SRA